ITC-CRIB/geobench/Readme.md

 	```

 ## Running Benchmarking Scenario
 A benchmarking scenario is represented in a YAML file.
-For the time being, there are two scenario types supported in this tool: `qgis-command` and `qgis-python`.
+For the time being, there are two scenario types supported in this tool: `qgis-process` and `qgis-python`.
 The `qgis-json` and `arcgis-command` will be supported later.

-### Running qgis-command scenario type
+### Running qgis-process scenario type
 In this scenario type, the QGIS benchmarking is performed by running `qgis_process` command in terminal.
-The sample scenario file can be accessed in `example/qgis-command/example-scenario.yaml`.
+The sample scenario file can be accessed in `example/qgis-process/example-scenario.yaml`.

 - Copy the sample scenario to directory `sample-input`
 	```
-	cp example/qgis-command/example-scenario.yaml sample-input/example-scenario.yaml
+	cp example/qgis-process/example-scenario.yaml sample-input/example-scenario.yaml
 	```
 - Modify the parameter in the YAML file.
 Make sure the `INPUT` and `OUTPUT` paths are exist and accessible.
 - To run the benchmark, use the following command: